pypa/pypa.io/source/index.rst

 ==========================

-The Python Packaging Authority is a working group that maintains many of the relevant projects in Python packaging.
+The Python Packaging Authority (PyPA) is a working group that maintains many of the relevant projects in Python packaging.

 They host projects on `github <https://github.com/pypa>`_ and `bitbucket
 <https://bitbucket.org/pypa>`_, and discuss issues on the `pypa-dev